emilyalice2708/makers-progress/week-1.md

 ### Friday:
 - Goal: Improve TDD understanding and practice using rpsec.
 - Plan: Work on Boris Bikes, following TDD principles and refer to rspec documentation to improve tests.
 - Evidence: Feedback from pair partner and coach validation, passing tests using mocks and doubles on Boris Bikes challenge.
-Link to boris-bikes repo: https://github.com/emilyalice2708/boris-bikes.
+Link to boris-bikes: [repo](https://github.com/emilyalice2708/boris-bikes).

 ### Weekend:
 - Goal: Reinforce understanding of TDD and encapsulation.
 - Plan: Complete the airport challenge using TDD and encapsulation principles.
-- Evidence: Link to repo: https://github.com/emilyalice2708/airport_challenge.
-Code review with Makers.
+- Evidence: Link to Airport challenge: [repo](https://github.com/emilyalice2708/airport_challenge.
+Code review with Makers).